 Some fee-only advisers base their fees on clients' net worth rather than the amount of money they have invested.
 Justin Harvey, a CFP and president of Quantifi Planning, in Philadelphia, charges an annual fee of 1% of his clients' income and 0.5% of their net worth, which covers both investment management and financial planning.
 He says the model allows him to work with clients—many of whom are physicians—who have high earnings but not a lot of savings.
 "I can get fairly compensated, and they can get the nuanced, detail-oriented planning help that they need," he says.
 Look for a fee-only planner at the website of the National Association of Personal Financial Advisors.

 As hybrid financial services proliferate, advisers who fail to offer comprehensive financial advice at a competitive price risk losing business.
-After working with a traditional adviser for more than a decade, Ken Chin-Purcell, 57, decided to move his money to Personal Capital, a hybrid service that combines digital financial tools with human advisers.
-Personal Capital matches investors with one of about a dozen portfolio strategies, which may include a mix of individual U.S. stocks plus exchange-traded funds for fixed-income and alternative investments.
-Chin-Purcell pays Personal Capital less than 1% of assets managed, compared with 1.3% for his previous adviser, and he has access to a dedicated CFP.
+After working with a traditional adviser for more than a decade, Ken Chin-Purcell, 57, decided to move his money to Empower, a hybrid service that combines digital financial tools with human advisers.
+Empower matches investors with one of about a dozen portfolio strategies, which may include a mix of individual U.S. stocks plus exchange-traded funds for fixed-income and alternative investments.
+Chin-Purcell pays Empower less than 1% of assets managed, compared with 1.3% for his previous adviser, and he has access to a dedicated CFP.
 They talk on the phone every two weeks or so.

 To help you decide what kind of financial advice is best for you, we've come up with options for three hypothetical clients at three different stages of life: